-The impairment assessment is based on detailed earnings, balance sheet, and investment plans for the next fiscal year for all Group units, which have been adopted by the Management as part of the Company-wide budget planning process taking into account the current business situation and approved by the Supervisory Board.
-For periods beyond the budget planning, an annual growth rate is determined and applied to forecast future cash flows in the detailed planning period of a further four years.
-The growth rates used are based on external sources of information.
-The planning of capital expenditures and current net operating assets is based on budget planning data and updated on assumptions and estimates made by management.
-The cost of capital after taxes are determined using a WACC model for the HUGO BOSS Group, which is used to discount all cash flow forecasts in local currency, includes both standard market and country-specific risk premiums (country risk premium) and a premium for currency risk (inflation risk premium).
-The cost of capital after taxes used as of December 31, 2022 is based on a risk-free interest rate of 2.0% (2021: 0.1%) and a market risk premium of 7.0% (2021: 7.5%).
+The impairment assessment is based on detailed earnings, balance sheet, and investment plans for the next fiscal year for all Group units, which have been adopted by the Management as part of the Company-wide budget planning process, taking into account the current business situation and approved by the Supervisory Board.
+Years 1-4 from the approved medium-term planning of the respective subsidiary are used for the valuation model, possibly adjusted for future expansion investments such as new store openings.
+In year 5 and for the terminal value, the sales and cost trends are extrapolated using country-specific growth rates based on year 4.
+The nominal GDP growth for the respective country from Oxford Economics is used for the extrapolation.
+The planning of capital expenditure and current net operating assets is based on budget planning data and updated on assumptions and estimates made by management.
+The cost of capital after taxes is determined using a WACC model for HUGO BOSS, which is used to discount all cash flow forecasts in local currency, includes both standard market and country-specific risk premiums (country risk premium) and a premium for currency risk (inflation risk premium).
+The cost of capital after taxes used as of December 31, 2023 is based on a risk-free interest rate of 2.5% (2022: 2.0%) and a market risk premium of 6.5% (2022: 7.0%).